JussiKauhanen/terraform-learning/README.md

 # terraform-learning
-Gentele intorduction to terraform using only CoudShell in AWS
+Gentle introduction to terraform using only CloudShell in AWS